 While recent series have seen her play with abstraction and the aesthetic of the artist studio, much of Flynn's work teases at loose figurative forms bearing witness to one of her key influences, Marlene Dumas.

 Lucie Flynn is represented by Zebra One Gallery in London and Stella Dore Gallery in St.Leonards.
+Online the artist works with Landmark Street Art.

 Please contact for commissions and enquiries.